Testing for Association in Multi-View Network Data: Abstract

 \section{Abstract}

 In this paper, we consider data consisting of multiple networks, each comprised of a different edge set on a common set of nodes.
 Many models have been proposed for the analysis of such \emph{multi-view} network data under the assumption that the data views are closely related.
 In this paper, we provide tools for evaluating this assumption.
 In particular, we ask: given two networks that each follow a stochastic block model, is there an association between the latent community memberships of the nodes in the two networks?
 To answer this question, we extend the stochastic block model for a single network view to the two-view setting, and develop a new hypothesis test for the null hypothesis that the latent community memberships in the two data views are independent.
 We apply our test to protein-protein interaction data from the HINT database \citep{das2012hint}.
 We find evidence of a weak association between the latent community memberships of proteins defined with respect to binary interaction data and the latent community memberships of proteins defined with respect to co-complex association data.
 We also extend this proposal to the setting of a network with node covariates.
+The proposed methods extend readily to three or more network/multivariate data views.